cadensstudio/hermes/README.md

 # Hermes - Google Fonts Downloader

-Hermes is a command-line interface (CLI) application built in Go that simplifies the process of downloading web-optimized Google Font files in the WOFF2 format.
-Hermes takes an opinionated approach, aiming to download the single variable font file if available; otherwise, it downloads each individual font weight file separately.
+Hermes is a command-line interface (CLI) application built in Go that accelerates the process of downloading web-optimized Google Font files in the WOFF2 format.
+Hermes takes an opinionated approach by downloading variable font files, if available.
+Otherwise, Hermes downloads each individual font weight file separately.
 Additionally, Hermes generates the necessary CSS code to easily integrate the downloaded fonts into your project.

 ## Features

-- **Efficient Font Downloads**: Hermes optimizes the download process by retrieving only the necessary font files in WOFF2 format.
+- **Efficient Font Downloads**: Optimizes the download process by retrieving only the necessary font files in WOFF2 format.

-- **Variable Font Support**: When available, Hermes prioritizes the download of a single variable font file for efficiency.
+- **Variable Font Support**: Prioritizes downloading a single variable font file (when available) for efficiency.

-- **CSS Integration**: The tool generates CSS code, making it seamless to incorporate the downloaded fonts into your project.
+- **CSS Integration**: Generates CSS code, making it seamless to incorporate the downloaded fonts into your project.

 ## Getting Started

 ### Prerequisites

-Hermes requires a Google Fonts API Key to run commands.
+Hermes requires a Google Fonts API Key.
 Obtain your key [here](https://console.cloud.google.com/apis/credentials).

 ### Installation